Forest Tennant: Physician and writer

-Tennant specializes in pain management and drug addiction.
-He is a strong advocate for intractable pain patients, arguing that opioids can be safe and effective even when applied over long durations, and helped push the "Pain Patient's Bill of Rights" law through the California legislature.
-Tennant has authored over 200 articles and books, including many to help intractable pain patients, and is editor-in-chief of the journal Practical Pain Management.
+Tennant specialised in pain management and drug addiction.
+He was a strong advocate for intractable pain patients, arguing that opioids can be safe and effective even when applied over long durations, and helped push the "Pain Patient's Bill of Rights" law through the California legislature.
+Tennant had authored over 200 articles and books, including many to help intractable pain patients, and was editor-in-chief of the journal Practical Pain Management.
 The late Zig Ziglar described Tennant as "perhaps the number one drug authority in the world".

 Businesses and consultancies

 Until his retirement in 2018, Tennant operated a pain management clinic, Veract Intractable Pain Clinic in West Covina, California.
 The clinic, opened in 1975, originally focused primarily on cancer patients and post-polio pain.

-Tennant has been a substance abuse consultant for the California Department of Justice, the California Highway Patrol (where he taught officers how to recognize symptoms of drug use) and hundreds of private companies, including Texaco and the Southern Pacific Railroad.
+Tennant had been a substance abuse consultant for the California Department of Justice, the California Highway Patrol (where he taught officers how to recognize symptoms of drug use) and hundreds of private companies, including Texaco and the Southern Pacific Railroad.

 He operated a drug testing and drug education consultancy, with clients including the National Football League (NFL), the National Association for Stock Car Auto Racing (NASCAR), and the Los Angeles Dodgers.
 With the Dodgers, Tennant worked with players including Steve Howe, a promising left-hander whose career was ultimately derailed by substance abuse.

 Tennant terminated his relationship with the NFL in April 1989, and Tennant's handling of some matters while working for the NFL, particularly in the Clarence Kay case, were later criticized.
 Tennant was accused of being involved with reporting a false result of a drug test of NASCAR driver Tim Richmond; the resulting lawsuit was settled out of court, and NASCAR terminated its relationship with Tennant in 1990.

 Tennant became involved with methadone clinics in 1972 when he became director of UCLA's methadone treatment program, later creating the nonprofit Community Health Projects, Inc., which operated 29 methadone facilities in California.
 His clinics were repeatedly cited by California and federal authorities for serious and continuous deficiencies and on several occasions had to reimburse the state for overcharges.
 In March 1997, following a Drug Enforcement Administration investigation, Tennant and Community Health Projects paid $625,000 to settle allegations that many of his clinics violated record-keeping requirements.
 According to Assistant U.S. Attorney Lori Richardson Pelliccioni, record-keeping was so poor at the clinics that methadone supplies could not be tracked adequately.